Nathan-Roll1/PerceptualAdaptation/preregistration.md

 ### S3: Human-ASR Alignment
 We will compare human error patterns with automatic speech recognition (ASR) model predictions.
 Specifically, we will correlate item-level accuracy between humans and ASR confidence scores to test whether computational models capture the same sources of difficulty in accented speech perception.

+### S4: Gender Matching Effects
+We will test whether listener-talker gender matching affects speech perception accuracy.
+Previous research suggests mixed effects of gender matching in accented speech perception.
+We will examine whether same-gender pairings show higher accuracy than different-gender pairings, potentially due to acoustic-phonetic similarities or social factors.

+### S5: Cross-Linguistic Facilitation
+We will investigate whether listeners who report regular exposure to languages other than English show improved accuracy when listening to speakers whose L1 matches those languages.
+For example, do listeners with Spanish exposure better understand Spanish-accented English?
+This tests whether multilingual experience provides specific perceptual advantages for processing accent patterns from familiar language backgrounds.

 ## Analysis Plan
 ### Primary Analyses
 - Mixed-effects logistic regression: Accuracy ~ Condition × Phase + (1|Participant) + (1|Item)